codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

         </ul>
     </div>

-An array named ``$errors`` is available within the view that contains a list of the errors where the key is the name of the field that had the error, and the value is the error message, like this::
+An array named ``$errors`` is available within the view that contains a list of the errors, where the key is the name of the field that had the error, and the value is the error message, like this::

     $errors = [